ten-protocol/ten-documentation/docs/tools-infrastructure/standard-bridge.md

 ## Building Bridges

 The standard bridge operates without needing private platform capabilities, meaning anyone can build a bridge using the cross-chain messaging API.
 No permissions are required.
-We encourage innovative bridge construction and are here to assist.
-Join our Discord for discussions, questions, or support.
+Innovative bridge construction is encouraged and support is available.
+Join [Discord](https://discord.com/invite/yQfmKeNzNd) for discussions, questions, and support.

 ## Interface